Day Twenty-Four on the Camino Portugués

 It is all downhill for the first part of the day to the River in Padrón and then a long, steady climb uphill to Milladoiro.
 The gain is 250 meters (830 feet) but because it was over about 15 kilometers (9.3 miles) I never really minded it.

-There is an additional side trip to the monastery in Padrón, the Santiaguiño do Monte, shown in orange on the map to the west of town.
+There is an additional side trip to the monastery in Padrón, the Santiaguiño do Monte, shown in orange on the map, that is on the west side of town.
 If you take this worthwhile diversion, it will add 1.24 kilometers to your day and 60 meters of climbing.

 We left the Albergue de Valga with full bellies, as we were able to cook our own breakfast from the groceries we had bought the day before.
 It is always a good start for me when I have a good breakfast.
-If you chose not to cook, I am sure the Trucker’s Bar en route back to the Camino, would be open.
+If you chose not to cook, the Trucker’s Bar en route back to the Camino, opens at 5:00 a.m.

 The Camino Portugués started out downhill, on day twenty-four, and it was a lovely, fresh morning.
-We joined the dirt path we had left on day twenty-three and very soon came upon this 32 km waymark.
+We joined the dirt path we had left on day twenty-three at the 35.2 kilometer waymark.

 It is a nice walk through the forest to start the day.